ericgitonga/utilities/file-renamer/README.md

 ### Renaming Options

-Once you've selected your files:

-1. **Choose a renaming pattern**:
+1. **Enter a Base Name**:
-   - Add Prefix: Adds text to the beginning of filenames
+   - Type the text you want to use as the base name for all files
-   - Add Suffix: Adds text before the extension
-   - Replace Text: Substitutes specific text with new text
-   - Regular Expression: Uses regex patterns for advanced renaming

-2. **Set additional options**:
+   - Example: "photo" will result in "photo_1.jpg", "photo_2.jpg", etc.

+2. **Optional Settings**:
    - Include Date: Adds the current date in YYYYMMDD format
-   - Include Numbering: Adds sequential numbers to files
    - Filter by Extension: Enter comma-separated extensions (e.g., jpg,png,txt)
      Note: Extension filter only applies in directory mode